MakeSchool-Tutorials/Node-Rotten-Potatoes/P13-Bells-And-Whistles/content.md

 slug: bells-and-whistles
 ---

-Now there are a few more things we can do to tighten up our website and make it look more like the big leagues.
+If you're looking for some extra challenges, there are a few more things we can do to tighten up our website and make it look more like the big leagues.
 Let's look at a few.

 # Displaying "Created At" Time

 Let's display a "timestamp" for when a Review was created that looks like this: "Created on Nov 3, 2018".

-First we have to update our model to track when documetns are created and updated.
-We is so common, that there is an established convention in Mongoose called "timestamps" to accomplish it.
+First we have to update our model to track when documents are created and updated.
+This is so common, that there is an established convention in Mongoose called "timestamps" to accomplish it.
 We just have to add the additional option of `{ timestamps: true }` to the schema of our model and then all documents will have a `createdAt` and `updatedAt` Date fields added and set correctly by default.

 ```js
 const Review = mongoose.model('Review', {